-Meet the Samsung Galaxy A30, the middle child the A series, between the Samsung Galaxy A10 and Galaxy A50.
+Meet the Samsung Galaxy A30, one of the middle childs in the A series, between the Samsung Galaxy A20 and Galaxy A50.
 At MWC 2019, went hands-on with the A30 and A50.

 These are the more affordable alternatives to the pricier Galaxy S flagships – and while they're good to look at, in some ways they're lacking.
 That's expected given the anticipated much cheaper price.

 We haven't been told an official release date or price for A30 in the US and the UK, other than that it'll cost between €200 (roughly $230, £175) and €300 (around $340, £260).